111 Goals For 2023 (New Year Personal Goals Examples)

 As motivated as you can be, sometimes, occasionally it’s a challenge to stay committed to what you want to accomplish.
 Here are a few tips to help you be consistent.

 1. Monitor your progress

 The American Psychological Association found that when people monitor their progress often, they’re more likely to succeed at their goals.
 The chances of achieving your goals are increased when you physically record the progress or publicly report it.

-Ohio State University conducted research on goals and discovered that people who share their progress with those who were of higher status were more committed to them.
-They also were found to have had greater performance as well.
+Ohio State University conducted research on goals and discovered that people who shared their progress with those who were of higher status were more committed to them.
+They also were found to have had a greater performance as well.
 Perhaps you can find a successful mentor to share your progress with.

 3. Believe you can do it